jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE.md

+## Reporting an Issue

-## When reporting an issue, please include the information with your post:
+When reporting an issue, please include the information with your post:

 - [ ] Your installed Prettier version (`$ prettier --version`)
 - [ ] The installed JsPrettier version (located in the `package.json` file)
 - [ ] The generated command line arguments passed to the Prettier CLI

-## Example:
+## Example

 **Prettier Version**